 Plant Biology

-Nitrogen-economics of root foraging: Transitive closure on the nitrate-cytokinin relay and new systemic signals for N-supply vs. demand
+Nitrogen-economics of root foraging: Transitive closure of the nitrate-cytokinin relay and new systemic signals for N-supply vs. demand

 Sandrine Ruffel,a,1,2 Gabriel Krouk,a,1 Dennis Shasha,b Kenneth D. Birnbaum,a and Gloria M. Coruzzi,a